-Now entering year five, Dave’ Bike Shed has established itself as a trustworthy and great value for money cycle repair and maintenance provider to Fife, Lothians, Edinburgh and beyond.
+Now entering year seven, Dave’ Bike Shed has established itself as a trustworthy and great value for money cycle repair and maintenance provider to people from Fife, Lothians, Edinburgh and beyond.

 Thanks to all who continued to support the Shed in its first 6 years, your repeat business and friendship is greatly appreciated - thanks for spreading the word about Dave and his expertise and care in looking after your bike.
 To my new customers; my thanks for your business again, see you in 2017 for the regular maintenance your bike needs to keep it tip top and giving you the performance it should.